rjwhite/Perl-config-module/README.md

 ## Description
 This module is a set of OOP methods to read a config file and provide access to its sections, keywords and values.
-A section is a grouping of keyword = values.
+A section is a grouping of
+   ***keyword = values***.
 A section begins at the beginning of a line and the keywords for that section are indented.
 A keyword can point to a scalar value, an array of values, or a associative array of values.

 Lines can be continued across multiple lines by ending a line with a backslash.
 Values are separated by commas.
 To have a comma or a backslash as part of the data, escape them with a backslash.

-Other config files can be included, to any depth, via a #include line.
+Other config files can be included, to any depth, via a ***#include*** line.

 Comments begin with a '#' character (if it isn't a #include) and blank lines are ignored.